lf-edge/ekuiper/docs/en_US/guide/sources/builtin/http_pull.md

 #### Incremental Data Processing

-`incremental`: If it's set to `true`, then will compare with last result; If response of two requests are the same, then will skip sending out the result.
+`incremental`: If it's set to `true`, then will compare with the last result; If the responses of two requests are the same, then will skip sending out the result.

 #### Dynamic Properties

-Dynamic properties adapt in real-time and can be employed to customize the HTTP request's URL, body, and header.
+Dynamic properties adapt in real time and can be employed to customize the HTTP request's URL, body, and header.
 The format for these properties is based on the [data template](../../sinks/data_template.md) syntax.

 Key dynamic properties include: